-From the master, we can run the discover using the cli tool with debug enabled to get further information:
+From the Primary, we can run the discover using the cli tool with debug enabled to get further information:

-If there is any connectivity error, you can test the connectivity from the poller to the master using curl (This is an example with default credentials):
+If there is any connectivity error, you can test the connectivity from the poller to the Primary using curl (This is an example with default credentials):

 The response should be something like this:

 If this is a login error, please review the credentials used are correct in the poller.
 You can check the file log/auth.log from the poller.

 Another common error is a misconfiguration in the poller server.
 The poller need to be able to generate the registry, a document with discovery information.
 For this, it needs to have defined both properties opha_url_base and opha_hostname (Or both, can be null if you are not using https).
 When the registry cannot be created you can see this error in opHA logs:

 You can check if the registry is created in the following url:

 opHA cluster_id already exist!